scalyr/scalyr-agent-2/docs/monitors/redis_monitor.md

 1\.
 Install the Scalyr Agent

-If you haven't already done so, install the [Scalyr Agent](https://app.scalyr.com/help/welcome).
+If you haven't already, install the [Scalyr Agent](https://app.scalyr.com/help/welcome).
 We recommend you install the Agent on each server running Redis.
-Your data will automatically be tagged for the server it came from, and the Agent can also collect system metrics, and log files.
+Your data will automatically be tagged for the server it came from, and the Agent can also collect system metrics and log files.

 2\.
 Configure the Scalyr Agent to import the Redis SLOWLOG